 Speakers: 1 billion +

-French is spoken by over 120 million people worldwide and it has native speakers in multiple continents with countries including Belgium, Canada, Rwanda, Haiti, and France.
+French is spoken by over 120 million people worldwide and it has native speakers on multiple continents with countries including Belgium, Canada, Rwanda, Haiti, and France.
 If you work around the world, you are likely to come in contact with a native French speaker since they are so spread out across the globe, unlike Chinese which tends to be centralized in Asia.
+With French, you are able to find lots of different engineering jobs especially in Carrebean countries and Africa.

 'Need to Know' Locations: Canda, Europe, Africa, Northern South America